deployEMDS/technical-documentation/tests/data_product_publication/publication/publication_on_emds_catalogue/test_2_2_3_1c/result_edc_vc.md

 - The test is performed on an Ubuntu environment with IntelliJ.

 #### Tested quality metric and method
-The quality metric for this test is based on the criteria outlined in [iso27001_kpis_subkpis.xlsx](../../../../../design_decisions/background_info/iso27001_kpis_subkpis.xlsx).\
-For the current phase (Phase 1), the test focuses on the Functional Suitability metric.
+The quality metric for this test is based on the criteria outlined in [iso27001_kpis_subkpis.xlsx](../../../../../design_decisions/background_info/iso27001_kpis_subkpis.xlsx).
+In Phase 1, the focus is on the Functional Suitability metric.
+For detailed information, please refer to the [Comparative criteria (checklists, ...)](./test.md#comparative-criteria-checklists-) section in the test description.

-#### Comparative criteria (checklists, ...)
-[TODO] Describe the comparative criteria used for the test / assessment.
-If possible, align with the criteria used for the same test in the other stack(s).
 #### Expected output
 The test aims to evaluate the catalog publication process for a data product under the condition that a new data product cannot be published on the catalog.
 ### Results